-- Type-2 is associated with qualitative defects in vWF, autosomal dominant due to missense mutations resulting in nonfunctional vWF levels. - Accounts for 20% of all cases. - Type 2 is broken down into four subtypes: type 2A, type 2B, type 2M and type 2N, depending on the presence and behavior of multimers of vWF. - Acquired vWD: This type of vWD in adults results after a diagnosis of an autoimmune disease, such as SLE, or from heart disease or some types of cancer. - Also, it can also occur after taking certain medications.
+- Type-2 is associated with qualitative defects in vWF, autosomal dominant due to missense mutations resulting in nonfunctional vWF levels, it accounts for 20% of all cases, subdivided into four subtypes: type 2A, type 2B, type 2M and type 2N, depending on the presence and behavior of multimers of vWF. - Acquired vWD: This type of vWD in adults results after a diagnosis of an autoimmune disease, such as SLE, or from heart disease or some types of cancer. - Also, it can also occur after taking certain medications.